 Arguably the most controversial film of the 2010s, Batman v Superman: Dawn of Justice released in 2016 to negative reviews.
 Zack Snyder later released the “Ultimate Cut,” which added back 30 minutes of footage for a total runtime of 3 hours.

-James Cameron’s Best Movies
+James Cameron’s best movies

-Now that you’ve learned more about director’s cuts, you can dig into the filmography of James Cameron, arguably the most famous director with alternate cuts for his acclaimed pictures (that isn’t named George Lucas).
+Now that you’ve learned more about Director’s Cuts, you can dig into the filmography of James Cameron, arguably the most famous director with alternate cuts for his acclaimed pictures (that isn’t named George Lucas).
 Go through this ranked list and see what you can learn from this one-of-a-kind visionary filmmaker.